Decomposing random regular graphs into stars: Introduction

 A $k$-\emph{star} is a complete bipartite graph $K_{1,k}$, and a $k$-{star decomposition} of a given graph $G$ is a partition of the edge set of $G$ into disjoint $k$-stars.
 The problem of decomposing graphs into disjoint stars has been well-studied in the design community: see, for example,~\cite{CH,hoffman,tarsi,YISUH} and references therein.

 We consider the problem of existence of $k$-star decompositions in the uniformly random $d$-regular graph $\mathcal{G}_{n,d}$, where $k$, $d$ are constants and $n\to\infty$.
-A necessary condition is that $k$ divides $dn/2$, since there are exactly $dn/(2k)$ disjoint $k$-stars in any such decomposition.
+The case $(d,k)=(4,3)$ was studied by the first and last author in~\cite{DP}.
+A necessary condition for existence is that $k$ divides $dn/2$, since there are exactly $dn/(2k)$ disjoint $k$-stars in any such decomposition.
 Let $\mathcal{N}_{d,k}$ be defined by

 All our asymptotic statements are with respect to $n\to \infty$ along $\mathcal{N}_{d,k}$.
-If an event holds with probability which tends to~1 then we say that the event holds \emph{asymptotically almost surely} (abbreviated as a.a.s.).
+If an event holds with probability which tends to~1, then we say that the event holds \emph{asymptotically almost surely} abbreviated as a.a.s.

-In 2018 the first and last authors~\cite{DP} proved that $\mathcal{G}_{n,4}$ a.a.s.\ has a 3-star decomposition; they also asserted that the work of Lov{\' a}sz, Thomassen, Wu and Zhang~\cite[Theorem~3.1]{LTWZ} implies that if $k \leq \lceil d/2\rceil$ then a.a.s. $\mathcal{G}_{n,d}$ admits a $k$-star decomposition.
-In this paper, we would like to clarify that the situation is not as straightforward, since~\cite[Theorem~3.1]{LTWZ} assumes that $k$ is odd and we require a stronger assumption than $d$-edge-connectivity.
-Thus we must perform a more careful application of~\cite[Theorem~3.1]{LTWZ}, together with some known properties of random regular graphs, to prove the following in Section~\ref{s:small-k}.